-It plays a role with the value of art: within the picture the blank paper names nothing - suggests that the piece is nothing, worthless.
-By turning its representation into the compeleted piece it claims that the representation has more value - representation is overrated.
+It plays a role with the value of art: within the picture the blank label names nothing - suggests that the piece is nothing, worthless.
+By turning its representation - this photo - into the completed, finished piece it claims that the representation has more value: representation is overrated.